Sliding Window Algorithm Code Template

 valid += 1

-# determine if the left window needs to shrink
+# check if the left side of the window needs to shrink

-# here determine if a valid substring is found
+# check here if a valid substring is found

 if valid == len(need):